casmlab/politicians-tweets/README.md

 	- New Accounts of Celebrities added from https://github.com/webis-de/ACL-19/tree/master/celebrity-profiling
 * India
 	- Number of political Twitter handles: 33074 (27300 with party metadata, 16027 with state metadata)
+	- New Handles Added from the DISMISS database

 ## Data Collection Process